Cygraph/KeepRatio/README.md

 About aspectratio (width/height):
 smaller than 1 is portrait, 1 is square, bigger than 1 is landscape

+I use it in responsive websites for thumb menus, grids, svg-graphics and player

 Keeps the current aspectratio
 ```